When it comes to factors that accelerate growth in a B2B business, one of the most powerful is having well-defined market segmentation.

 Why is Market Segmentation Critical?

-When doing the research to build your segmentation strategy, several key ingredients should be included in your framework.
+When doing the research to build your segmentation strategy, the following essential ingredients should be included in your framework.
 Answering as many of these questions as possible will get you off to a great start.

 - The “Sandbox”

 What markets do you want to serve geographically?
-This can be local only, specific cities, provinces / states, regions, or countries.
-You need to make sure if you broadly expand that you can provide the levels of sales coverage, delivery and support needed.
+This can be local only, specific cities, provinces/states, regions, or countries.
+You need to make sure that if you plan to expand rapidly, you can provide the levels of sales coverage, delivery, and support required.

 - Account Characteristics

-What type of organization aligns best with your offering – SMB, Enterprise, Government, not-for-Profit?
-What industries are they in and what clients do they serve?
-What do these companies look like in terms of annual revenues, employee counts, etc?
+What industries are they in, and what clients do they serve?
+What type of organization aligns best with your offering – SMB, Enterprise, Government, Not-For-Profit?
+What do these companies look like in terms of annual revenues, employee counts, etc.?
+How do they operate?

 - Market Adjacencies

-Are there sub-segments within your target markets and how do you define them?
-Are there other closely related industries in their ecosystems worth pursuing?
+Are there sub-segments within your target markets?
+How do you define them?
+Are there closely related industries in their ecosystems worth pursuing?
 Are there partners you work with that have access to customers you want to pursue?

 - Buyer Profiles

-Who are the specific buyers and influencers in the companies you are trying to sell to?
+Who are the buyers and influencers in the companies you are trying to sell to?
 What are their roles and titles?
-Why would they buy what you sell?
+What problems could you solve for them?
 Where do they connect with peers?
 Where do they get sources of information related to your offerings?
 More sophisticated marketers will build “personas” as a way of describing the people in target audiences.
 Always remember - you may be trying to break into new accounts, but you are still selling to human beings!

 - Buying Behaviours

-This is not everything you might want to consider in your market segmentation – but the main components are here.
-This knowledge builds the foundation needed to develop your market positioning, messaging and most everything else that follows.
-It’s also important to think about market segmentation in the context of your product capabilities and competitive landscape.
+Precise marketing segmentation helps build the foundation needed to develop your market positioning, messaging, and most everything else that follows.
+It’s also important to think about market segmentation in the context of your product capabilities and the competitive landscape.

 Virtually everything in B2B marketing revolves around precisely defining your target audience and their sub-segments.
-Taking a shotgun approach to the market just won’t work in the long-run.
+Taking a shotgun approach to the market simply won’t work in the long-run.
 Investing in market segmentation upfront is guaranteed to improve results, save time, and reduce costs!
 Like most things, how you define your target market will evolve over time.
 It's a good idea to review and refresh your segmentation definitions during your strategic marketing planning cycles.